jesse-weaver/new-relic-agent-react/README.md

 # Getting Started

-`new-relic-react` can be installed as any other npm package.
+`new-relic-agent-react` can be installed as any other npm package.

 # Installation

-`npm install @shutterstock/new-relic-react --save`
+`npm install --save new-relic-agent-react`

 # Application Structure
 ```